wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-add-ins-customization/includes/4-understand-microsoft-graph-office-add-ins.md

 *Microsoft Graph*

-A couple of the benefits of using Microsoft Graph include:

-- Enable your user to be more productive
-- Enrich your user's Office experience

 ## How to authorize to Microsoft Graph

 To connect to and use Microsoft Graph, your add-in needs to: